 Step 1.
 Choosing A Grape Variety To Grow

 You can actually grow just about any variety when growing grapes for your arbor.
 You just have to know which type grows best in your area.
-If you are from the Southern US, then Muscadine grapes are best for you.
 The American grapes grow best in warm, sunny climates like Central California.
 If you are from the colder region of the US, then the European grapes are the type of grapes to plant.
 Whatever variety you grow, you may even make wine from your fresh grape harvest someday.
 Here are 3 most common grapes that are grown!

 Step 2.
 Planting Grapevine Cuttings

 Growing grapes is not as hard as you think.
 It really is easy depending on your climate and the variety of grapes.
 If your area is warm and sunny, then that’s perfect for your grapevine.
 You can grow grapes from cuttings, although this will require some patience.
 Soak the roots of your grape cutting in water for two to three hours before planting.
 Plant it first in a container to root and transplant it when your arbor is ready.
 Remember to skip fertilizing if you want more of the fruit instead of leaves.

 A good pair of pruning shears and twine are the tools to use when training your arbor.
 Your grapevine will grow branches in different directions so you will have to cut growing stems and leave the one that shoots in the direction you want it to grow.
 Tie your vine to a trellis or one of the posts of your arbor with a nice piece of twine for support and to guide it in the direction you want it to grow.